Azure/azure-sdk-for-js/sdk/identity/identity/migration-v1-v2.md

 ### VisualStudioCodeCredential plugin

-The new [`@azure/identity-vscode`](https://npmjs.com/package/@azure/identity-vscode) package enables authentication through the "Azure Account" extension for Visual Studio Code.
-This plugin provides the dependencies of the `VisualStudioCodeCredential` in `@azure/identity` and allows using the `DefaultAzureCredential` to authenticate with the account used in the Visual Studio Code plugin.
+The new [`@azure/identity-vscode`](https://npmjs.com/package/@azure/identity-vscode) package enables authentication through the [Azure Account](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) extension for Visual Studio Code.
+This plugin provides the dependencies of the `VisualStudioCodeCredential` in `@azure/identity` and allows using the `DefaultAzureCredential` to authenticate with the account used in the Visual Studio Code extension.

 This package exports a plugin object that you must pass as an argument to the top-level `useIdentityPlugin` function from the `@azure/identity` package.
-Enable token cache persistence in your program as follows:
+Enable token cache persistence in your app as follows:

 ```javascript
 import { useIdentityPlugin } from "@azure/identity";